niljams2002/Hadoop-MapReduce/README.md

 •	Worker Node(s)

-  Running the tasks parallely and storing the input data partitions.
+  Running the tasks parallelly and storing the input data partitions.

 The pictorial representation of the setup: